Choulla-Naresh8264/dwolla.net/README.md

 ## Integration Testing

 `dwolla.net` uses [MSTest](https://msdn.microsoft.com/en-us/library/ms182489.aspx) for its tests, the preferred way to run them is by using the Visual Studio Test Explorer.
-Integration tests have been written for most endpoints.
-Endpoints which are impractical to do integration testing.
+Integration tests have been written for most endpoints, with unit tests coming on the way for endpoints which are impractical to do live tests for.

 Travis-Ci build verification is planned when the tests are going to be migrated to a framework such as X-Test wihch does not require Microsoft Windows or Visual Studio.
 As of now, the maintainer runs MSTest to validate each build before pushing.